 The selected organization shall demonstrate conformance with the appropriate OGC interfaces by using the OGC CITE Web site where the appropriate test suites are available.
-This item is mandatory for all organizations proposing to provide software components for Geo4NIEM.
+This item is mandatory for all organizations proposing to provide software components for this initiative.